Should I take Grade 1 yet?

 BUT it is important to realise that exams take a lot of work.
 The pieces will be harder than those in your primer, and take weeks or even months to learn.
 Some people enjoy playing scales and arpeggios, but most find them a chore; they have to be learnt (and incidentally will lead to all-round improvement in your playing when you master them).
 Most importantly, it is not possible to pass an exam solely on the basis of work done in your weekly lesson.
 Regular and careful practice at home is essential.

 So if you fancy the challenge, and are prepared to work for it, let me know and I’ll show you what is involved.
-You can find information about the exams on the Associated Board web-site. and you can click here to download a guide for parents which explains what the exams are all about.
+You can find information about the exams on the Associated Board web-site. and you can click here to download a guide which explains what the exams are all about.